Simon Collins: Solo career and collaborations

 Prior to the beginning of his solo career, Collins was a member of the local punk band Jet Set.
 Collins was signed by Warner Music Group following a release of demo tapes he had recorded in 2000.
 It was at this time that Collins moved from Vancouver to Frankfurt, Germany, where his debut album All of Who You Are was released.
 The album saw 100,000 copies sold in Germany and three singles were released off it: "Pride", "Money Maker" and "Shine Through".
 The album's sales have been attributed to the success of the single, "Pride."
 A second single, "Shine Through", was co-written by Collins and Howard Jones.

 In 2003, Collins left Warner Music and returned to Vancouver to start his own record label, Lightyears Music.
 On the Lightyears label two years later, Collins released his second album, Time for Truth.
 He played a variety of instruments on the album in addition to providing the majority of the vocals.
 In 2007, he recorded a cover of Genesis' Abacab track "Keep It Dark," as a tribute to Genesis, with keyboardist and co-producer Dave Kerzner.
 During production of "Keep it Dark", Collins met Kevin Churko, who mixed and mastered the recording; Collins later had Churko work with him on the production of his third album, U-Catastrophe.

 U-Catastrophe, released in 2008 on iTunes, became Collins' first North American recording project.
 The album's first single, "Unconditional", debuted on the Billboard Hot Adult Contemporary Tracks chart at No. 30 in September 2008.
 It later peaked at No. 12 on Billboard in November 2008 and charted on the Canadian Hot 100 in the same month.
 Kerzner, Kelly Nordstrom, and Steve Hackett were featured on "Fast Forward the Future"; Phil Collins appeared on "The Big Bang".

 Sound of Contact

 In late 2009, Collins approached Kerzner with the idea of forming a new band.
 After bringing the idea to musicians Matt Dorsey and Kelly Nordstrom, the four of them began working together at Greenhouse Studios in Vancouver.
-The band, known by December 2012 as Sound of Contact, included Collins on lead vocals and drums, Kerzner on keyboards, Dorsey on bass, and Nordstrom on guitar.
+The band, known by December 2012 as Sound of Contact, included Collins on lead vocals and drums, Kerzner on keyboards, and Dorsey and Nordstrom sharing guitar and bass duties.
 The band's debut album, Dimensionaut, was released in May 2013.
 Soon after the release of Dimensionaut, Nordstrom left the band; Kerzner left in January 2014.
 Both rejoined the group in April 2015 and, subsequently, Sound of Contact began working on their second album.

+Collins left Sound of Contact in 2018.